By the way, an acknowledgement that you on the phones have been holding for a while, and I. I get it.

 Who runs it?

-I told a bunch of guys we had a backlog at number 16 yesterday, part three.
+I told a bunch of guys, we had a backlog at number 16 yesterday, par three.

-So a bunch of people coming up, what do I think's gonna happen to Hillary?
+So a bunch of people come, what do I think's going to happen to Hillary?

 I'll tell you what I know has already happened.

-And that is Bill Clinton called Obama and said, let's go play a round of golf, and they did.
+And that is Bill Clinton called Obama and said, let's go play around the golf.

-And at some point during that round of golf, Bill Clinton puts his arm around Obama and says, Okay, look, bud, let's this let's hit this stir down, shall we?
+And at some point during that round of golf, Bill Clinton puts his arm around Obama and says, okay, look, bud, let's hit this story down, shall we?

 How do you think I've survived as far as I have?